emretiramis/Enterprise-Network-Lab/README.md

 ## Project Overview

-This project is a comprehensive CCNA mega lab built using Cisco Packet Tracer to simulate a real enterprise network environment.

-The lab focuses on core networking technologies including routing, switching and network security.
+  This project is a comprehensive infrastructure lab built using Cisco Packet Tracer to simulate a real enterprise network environment.
+The lab focuses on core networking technologies including routing, switching, network services, security features, IPv6 and wireless networking.
 The purpose of this project is to understand how a computer network works in enterprise organizations.

 ---